LinkedSoftwareDependencies/Components-Generator.js/README.md

 export {FooClass} from "/foo/bar";
 export {FooClass as BarClass} from "/foo/bar";
 ```
 It is very important that each of your existing components has a `requireElement` attribute in their `.jsonld` file.
 This value must be equal to the exported name of the matching class of that package.
+Otherwise, the tool might make a guess to match, but it can fail.

 ### Tags for fields and constructors arguments

-This tool allows you to put tags in comments above fields and constructor arguments to add additional information to the generated files.
+This tool allows you to put tags in comments above fields and constructor arguments in your TypeScript file to add additional information to the generated files.

 #### Tags

 | Tag | Action
 |---|---
-| `@ignored` | This field will be ignored by the tool
+| `@ignored` | This field will be ignored by the tool and will not be added to the generated file.
 | `@default {<value>}` | The `default` attribute of the parameter will be set to `<value>`
 | `@range {<type>}` | The `range` attribute of the parameter will be set to `<type>`.
 You can only use values that fit the type of field.
 Options: `boolean, int, integer, number, byte, long, float, decimal, double, string`.
 For example, if your field has the type `number`, you could explicitly mark it as a `float` by using `@range {float}`.
+See [the documentation](https://componentsjs.readthedocs.io/en/latest/configuration/components/parameters/).

 #### For fields

 Here's an example of how these annotations can be used to give additional information about the fields of a class.
-Comments must be placed above your field and they must end the line before the declaration of your field starts.
+Comments must be placed above your field and they must end on the line before the line that the declaration of your field starts on.
 An example:
 ```typescript
 export class MyActor extends OtherActor {